What is a DCF Model?

 The bad news is that we rarely have enough insight into the nature of the non-controlling interests’ operations to figure out the right multiple to use.
 The good news is that non-controlling interests are rarely large enough to make a significant difference in valuation (most companies don’t have any).

 Net debt formula

-When building a DCF model, finance professionals often net non-operating assets against non-equity claims and call it net debt, which is subtracted from enterprise value to arrive at equity value, such that:
+When building a DCF model, finance professionals often net non-operating assets against non-equity claims and call it net debt, which is subtracted from enterprise value to arrive at equity value:

 Enterprise value – net debt = Equity value

 The formula for net debt is simply the value of all nonequity claims less the value of all non-operating assets:

 - Gross Debt (short term, long term, bonds, loans, etc..)

 - – Marketable securities